aifou-kfmark/KFMARK/README.md

 Please download BOTH of the following files on the [Release page](https://github.com/Septillion/KFMARK/releases).

-- KFMARK Beta v0.9.1 APK
+- KFMARK Beta Android APK
 - KFMARK PC Assistant

 After installing the base APK on your phone, you have to enable `Developer Mode` (please search online for how to do that on your model) and enable `USB Debugging`.
 Then connect your phone to a Windows PC and use KFMARK PC Assistant to activate the background `daemon` used to measure FPS and other factors.
 Every time you restart your device, you have to run KFMARK PC Assistant again.